makeuseofcode/winforms-graphics/README.md

 This project was created as part of a tutorial by MUO on How to Add Graphics to a C# Windows Form Application.

+## Requirements

+In order to open and run the solution, you will need:
+* Visual Studio (2017, 2019+)
+* The .NET desktop development workload (for Winforms to work).
+	* If you do not have this, you will need to open Visual Studio Installer, select the above package, and then update Visual Studio.

 ## To Run

 ### From Visual Studio